What to Wear to a Dental Assistant Job Interview

 Clothing is one element of a broader interview strategy that includes competency demonstration, communication skills, and follow-up.
 My coaching approach integrates these elements into a personal roadmap that helps clients build sustainable confidence.

 If you want guided practice with mock interviews, question frameworks, and a tailored confidence plan, consider a structured career-confidence course.
 A structured career-confidence course pairs skill drills with mindset work so you step into interviews prepared and calm.
-Revisiting your materials and practicing in your final outfit reduces surprises and increases fluency.
+Revisiting your materials and practising in your final outfit reduces surprises and increases fluency.

 Confidence also comes from having reliable materials.
-Use templates to ensure your resume and cover letter align with how you present yourself in person; you can download free resume and cover letter templates to tidy your documents quickly.
+Use templates to ensure your resume and cover-letter align with how you present yourself in person; you can download free resume and cover-letter templates to tidy your documents quickly.

 International and Relocation Considerations: Dressing When You’re Moving or Interviewing Abroad